dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 ## Beyond the Tutorial Setup

-Drag and Drop all of the files inside the "Beyond the Tutorial Setup" folder for a version which cleans up tutorial scripts seperating the logic in seperate sceipts, include these files in your project:
+Drag and Drop all of the files inside the "Beyond the Tutorial Setup" folder for a version which seperates the input and logic into seperate scripts, include these files in your project:

 - `Frogger.cs`
 - `GameManager.cs`